 ….but that doesn’t mean I can’t look.

-Looking at expensive clothes is a hobby of mine.
+Looking at expensive clothes is actually a hobby of mine.
 It could be purely painful, but I actually like looking at the inspiration and then keeping a phone note of items I want to find on sale or thrift.
 In the spirit of that, here are some Sezane pieces I have been coveting, along with cheaper “dupes” of those items.
-Now updated for Fall and Winter 2021!
+Now updated for 2022!

 White lace shirts: Sezane is all about the lace shirts.
-Theirs are beautiful and intricate–but Madewell and J. Crew also offer some nice lace, ruffle, and eyelet options that are the same look for less.
-This J. Crew top looks so lovely and would look great with dark denim for fall!
+Theirs are beautiful and intricate–but Madewell and J. Crew also offer some nice lace, ruffle, and eyelet options that are the same look for less so they’re always a good place to look.
+Also, this top looks so lovely, is a major budget pick, and would look great with dark denim!

-PS: I love alll the Sezane sweaters, which often have tiny lace details.
+PS: I love all the Sezane sweaters that often have tiny lace details.
 I have not been able to find any dupes.
 But then I saw someone on Instagram who had made a total lookalike using a lace cami and a v-neck sweater in the same color!

 Sezane loves a checkered pant and so do I so I keep abandoning them in shopping carts.
-I prefer to get my work pants from Loft so that was my first stop, where I found a pair that comes in curvy and regular sizing!
+Old Navy has a similar pair that comes in curvy and regular sizing!
 Add some loafers, socks, and a statement earring and you’re rocking the same look!

 A good polka dot shirt dress is a great fall look and layers well with tights later!
-The Sezane version is $200, the ASOS version is $30.
+The Sezane version is $200, this version is $50.
 The belt and tall boots styling is a must here–Sezane loves a waist belt.
 I just bought one like this to wear over cardigans and blazers all fall!

 Finally, a Sezane lookalike list wouldn’t be complete without some lovely dark floral patterns, like this dress.
 Y’all know I love a dark floral.
 The preferred uniform of academic witches everywhere.
 This was the most elusive thing to find a “dupe” of.
-H&M has the right cut in a lighter pattern while Ann Taylor has the right color (and goes on sale far more frequently than Sezane!).
+H&M has the right cut in a lighter pattern while Nordstrom has the right color (and a plus size option).

 I find it really useful to check out the brands I love before going budget shopping (whether online or in the thrift store!).
 Just taking a peek at inspiration images before tends to help me find similar styles for less.
 Here are a few more cute Sezane-esque looks I found on my internet travels this week: